 Average forecast Error of the Location of hurricanes (Courtesy National Hurricane Center)

 The chart above shows just how far we have come in forecasting since the 1970’s.
 It shows the average forecast error of the location of a hurricane a certain amount of days out.
 In the 1970-79 time frame, you can see the average track error was about 120 miles in 24 hours.
 Then in the 1990-99 time frame, the National Hurricane Center, NHC, was able to bring the error down to 80 miles.
-Then, in 2010, with the use of better models and being able to see what is going on inside a hurricane, the average error was just off by 50 miles.
-This has improved immensely in the last 25 years, which allows us to say we have a much better handle on predicting these weather systems.
-The same case can be made for three days when in 1980-89 the average error was more than 200 miles off.
-But today the average for five days out is not even 200 miles.
+Then, in 2010, with the use of better models and better resolution of hurricanes, the average error was just off by 50 miles!
+This has improved immensely in the last 25 years, which allows meteorologists to have a much better handle on predicting these weather systems.
+The same case can be made for a three day tropical forecast, when in 1980-89 the average error was more than 200 miles off.
+However, today the average for a five day tropical forecast out is not even 200 miles.

 It is only 180 miles that shows how greatly these forecasts have improved.
-This information could be very useful in Florida and Texas and essentially anywhere in the south where Leslie’s has the vast majority of their stores.
-It would be crucial for them to know a hurricane was coming 3-5 days in advance so they could prepare their stores and inventory for it.
-Sometimes when the models are not 100% correct we have ensemble models to help make the forecast more clear-cut.
+This information could be very useful in Florida, Texas and essentially anywhere in the south where Leslie’s has the vast majority of their stores.
+It would be crucial for the company to know a hurricane was coming 3-5 days in advance so they could prepare their stores and inventory for the possible damage associated with the storm.

-The ensemble models allow for any changes or uncertainly in the forecast to be accounted they provide a range of possibility.
-The most likely outcome forecast will fall right down the middle of the forecast cone.
+The ensemble models allow for any changes or uncertainly in the forecast to be accounted for.
+This combination provides a range of possibility to scientists.
+The most accurate model will be used by scientist to clearly display the forecast.
 The ensembles run on several models by making slight changes in the variables to account for change that could happen over the next several forecast days.
 They are able to account for possible errors in the initial conditions that are being used to run the models.
-This could include bad station reports or bad atmospheric data being fed into the models.
-Also they can account for the flaws and bias that the model might have.
-Meteorologists gain a huge advantage in forecasting they are able to know the worst and best-case scenario that they are forecasting for and everything in between that could happen.
-Most meteorologist use ensembles to forecast they can be much more certain about an event occurring if the majority of the solutions are clustered down the center.
-In developing your index we will have a higher confidence that it will be accurate and reliable
+This could include station report errors or inaccurate atmospheric data being fed into the models.
+Meteorologists gain a huge advantage in forecasting when they are able to know the worst and best-case scenario that can happen in a forecast.
+When meteorologist use ensembles to forecast they can be much more certain about an event occurring if the majority of the models are leaning towards a certain event.
+In developing an index, scientists will have a higher confidence that it will be accurate and reliable.